 • Safety of clinical care

-• The staff member responsible for each activity
+• Staff member responsible for each activity

 • Time frame within which each activity is to be achieved